MichaelDipperstein/tankvufo/README.md

 ## A tribute to Tank-V-UFO, a Commodore VIC-20 Game by Duane Later

 ## Description
-This archive contains C source code for an ncursesw implementation of a game similar to the game of Tank-V-UFO written by Duane Later for the Commodore VIC-20.
+This archive contains C and C++ source code for an ncursesw implementation of a game similar to the game of Tank-V-UFO written by Duane Later for the Commodore VIC-20.
 The game play is similar to that of the original game play, where similar is based on my memory and YouTube videos.